Baltimore City Paper

-Baltimore City Paper was a free alternative weekly newspaper published in Baltimore, Maryland, founded in 1977 by Russ Smith and Alan Hirsch.
+Baltimore City Paper was a free alternative weekly newspaper published in Baltimore, Maryland, United States, founded in 1977 by Russ Smith and Alan Hirsch.
 The most recent owner was the Baltimore Sun Media Group, which purchased the paper in 2014 from Times-Shamrock Communications, which had owned the newspaper since 1987.
 It was distributed on Wednesdays in distinctive yellow boxes found throughout the Baltimore area.
 The paper folded in 2017, due to the collapse of advertising revenue income to print media.
 The Media Group's closure announcement happened at the same meeting immediately after recognizing City Paper staff joining the Washington-Baltimore News Guild.

 History

 Russ Smith and Alan Hirsch started the Baltimore City Paper in May 1977 while students at Johns Hopkins University.
 It was originally named the City Squeeze, and Smith and Hirsch published it using the offices of the Johns Hopkins student newspaper.
 In 1978, they took the paper out of the university and started publishing it as the Baltimore City Paper.
 Smith said that he viewed the paper as an alternative weekly similar to the Chicago Reader and the Boston Real Paper.
 The paper was free, except for a time between 1979 and 1981, where they charged 25¢ per issue.
 Charging a fee turned out to be mistake, as most of the paper's income came through advertising revenue and the fee led to a precipitous drop in circulation, and consequently advertising revenues.

 It was best known for providing information on clubs, concerts, theater, and restaurants, but each issue also has one major article on a subject not usually being carried by the mainstream media.
 In each issue there are also several political and advice columns and numerous cartoons including the weekly comic Dirtfarm by Ben Claassen III.

 The last issue was released on November 1, 2017.
 The Baltimore Beat started after.